Human-Animal Conflicts in India: Can We All Coexist?

 Initiating conservation projects is not enough, as there are people (poachers) who will kill for profit they get after selling the animal organs in the black market.
 Building community participation is a better option than having Protected Areas.
 Putting up walls and electric fences might protect human beings and their properties from damage but it could end up killing the wild animals trying to trespass.

-The governments need to formulate teams like the Anti-Depredation Squad in the Assam that has been formed to effectively handle the human-animal conflict situations.
+The governments need to formulate teams like the Anti-Depredation Squad in the Assam that has been formed to effectively handle the human-wildlife conflict situations.

 It is essential to find new and more effective measures to resolve human-animal conflicts.
 Relocation of human settlements should be done, which will alter the ecological setting in favour of wild animals, and thus prevent conflict.